Los Angeles Teacher Strike Could Be Days Away

 The district has said it would fold in more nursing, library and counseling resources into its $105 million class size offer.
 They believe that would allow them to double nursing services and provide library services at every middle school.
 In July, the district estimated that accepting all of the union's staffing demands could cost hundreds of millions of dollars.

 Teacher pay.
 The two sides aren't far apart on salary, but the union is still hoping for a 6.5 percent raise — including back pay to July 2016.
-The district is offering a package of raises totaling 6 percent, but with back pay only going back as far as July 2017, when the teachers' last contract expired.
+The district is offering a package of raises totaling 6 percent, but with back pay going back only as far as July 2017, when the teachers' last contract expired.